nathan-rousselot/Efrei/S1/EfreiZ/README.md

 - Random Zombie movement
 - Ability for the user to create their own function in PlayPos.py
-- Safe GridEdit function on Board.py, checking with a vectorial representation wether the players move are legits or not
+- Safe GridEdit function on Board.py, checking with a vectorial representation wether the players moves are legits or not
 - Basic display thanks to pylab !
 - **--NEW--** Introducing: Anticheat !
 The great function that will prevent you from doing many evil things...